srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 ## Class
 > template or blueprint for object (defines variable and methods) noun & verbs

+### Types of Classes:
 1. Regular class
 1. Nested class : A.B bObj = Aobj.new B();
 2. Nested static: A.B Bobj = new A.B();
 3. Anonymous : A obj = new A(){.........}

 ### Steps to create immutable class:
-> class and variables are final, parameterized constructor, only getters no setters, return a copy on clone
+1. Mark the class and its variables as final.
+2. Use a parameterized constructor to initialize variables.
+3. Provide only getters (no setters).
+4. Return a copy of objects in the clone() method.

+### Common Exceptions:
-Note: ClassNotFoundException=  while Class.forName() or loadClass()
+**ClassNotFoundException**: while Class.forName() or loadClass()
-NoClassDefFoundError=class present in compiletime, but not in runtime
+**NoClassDefFoundError**: class present in compiletime, but not in runtime

 ## Constructor
-> special type of method, been called while intialize object,
+> special type of method, been called while intialize object
-Note: it has no return type, we cannot make constructor final.
+Note: it has no return type, cannot be final.

 1. Default Constructor.
 2. Parameterized Constructor